abnerhong888/tutorials/GitCommands/README.md

 This is a tutorial for Git command
-Also for practicing markdown language :smile:
+Also for practicing markdown language
 ===

 # 0. Git